post04/twitch-acc-gen/README.md

 Follow botting/account generation is against the TOS of twitch.
 I do not condone anyone using this tool.
 I made this tool as a passion project and decided to release it.
 Please do this **skid** this and please do not use this to create a toxic place on twitch.

 # Credit(s)
 [azaelgg](https://github.com/azaelgg) for even getting me interested in this in the first place.
-He also provided a lot of code for the follow bot initally.
+He also provided a lot of code for the follow bot initially.